 Built in 1425 by the MacNamara family, the current castle eventually became the seat of the Earls of Thomond.

-The castle was restored by the 7th Viscount Gort after be bought it in 1956.
+The castle was restored by the 7th Viscount Gort after he bought it in 1956.
 By 1960, it was redecorated with furniture, art and tapestries from the 1600s and opened to the public.

-U.S. President John F. Kennedy dined at the castle during his visit to Ireland in 1963, and Jackie Kennedy later visited the castle in 1967 on a trip with her children, Caroline and the late JFK, Jr.
+U.S. President John F. Kennedy was welcomed to Ireland by the world-famous Bunratty Singers during his visit in 1963, and Jackie Kennedy later visited the castle in 1967 on a trip with her children, Caroline and the late JFK, Jr.